webpxl/WEB4AI-exam-template/README.md

 6. Good job!

 During the exam, you will replace the `src` file in the frontend folder and the `main.py` file in the backend folder. (plus add a database file with some test data)
-Once you completed these replacements at the start of your exam, you should restart both containers to get the start application running.
+Once you completed these replacements at the start of your exam, it's probably a good idea to restart both containers to get the start application running.